17 October Revolution: March 2021

 On Monday also, following several days of protests and road blockades in the streets of Lebanon, President Michel Aoun called on security forces to clear out the roadblocks set up by protesters.
 On the other hand, the Lebanese army chief General Joseph Aoun has emphasized the right to peaceful protest, as he cautioned the military personnel to avoid being dragged into the country's political stalemate.

 On 10 March, following calls made by President Aoun to clear out obstructions, the Lebanese army disclosed that they had commenced the clearing out of the roadblocks which had been set up for several days by the Lebanese protesters.

 On March 12, more than 1000 protesters started from the Interior Ministry in Hamra and headed towards the Parliament.
 This protest was considered as the largest in weeks.

 On 13 March, the Lebanese currency reportedly hit a new record slide amid weeks of protests, with a black market rate of £L12,500 to the US dollar.
 Following the currency's decline, stores were said to have suspended selling goods, while businesses decided to shut down their doors, according to Arab News.
 A small group of protesters gathered near the parliament building in the afternoon, hurling stones at security forces who responded with tear gas, in an attempt to break up the crowd.
 Some demonstrators also attempted to force their way in by trying to penetrate a metal gate connecting to the legislature.

 After the anger among the Lebanese, President Michel Aoun and Prime minister-designate Saad Hariri held immediate talks in the presidential palace.
-After that, on March 17, the President told Hariri that he should form a government immediately and that if he's unable to do so "he should make way for those who are".
+After that, on March 17, the President told Hariri that he should form a government immediately and that if he isunable to do so "he should make way for those who are".
 Aoun also maintained that inaction was no longer a choice for the PM-designate Hariri, as he must choose between stepping down or forming a government.

 On March 20, on the eve of Mother's Day, a group of women protested and went from Bechara Al Khoury towards Beirut and the port shouting and crying due to the crisis in the country.